This site requires a more recent version of Adobe Flash Player to function properly.

 Benefits to surgeons

 da Vinci Surgical systems provide a multitude of benefits to its customers.
 Surgeons get a 3-D view of the entire procedure by just sitting at a console.
-They perform the surgery by operating the hand and foot controllers of the robotic system, which provides greater control over the surgical instruments as it is generally steadier than a human hand.
-This ease of use and improvement in outcomes should drive demand from surgeons for these systems.
+They perform the surgery by operating the hand and foot controllers of the robotic system, which provides greater control over the surgical instruments as it is steadier than a human hand.
+This ease of use and improvement in outcomes is expected to drive demand from surgeons for these systems.

 Healthcare reform could impact sales